 The hepatitis C virus (HCV) causes hepatitis C, a contagious liver infection.

 Chronic hepatitis C occurs when an HCV infection goes untreated.
 Over time, this causes liver damage and sometimes liver cancer.
-About people in the United States have chronic hepatitis C.
+About

 Acute hepatitis C occurs in the first six months after you’ve contracted the virus, although you may not experience any symptoms.
 Some people can fight off an acute infection without any long-term health problems.